otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/04-laravel-3-phpunit-deployment/04-laravel-3-phpunit-deployment.md

 }
 ```

-To run your test, exceute the following command:
+To run your test, execute the following command:

 ```php
 .\vendor\bin\phpunit